clnt/jetbrains-material-darker-orange/README.md

 [hyperterm-material-darker](https://github.com/clnt/hyperterm-material-darker) - fork of the popular Hyper Material theme made a little darker!

+[jetbrains-overflow-rainglow-darker](https://github.com/clnt/jetbrains-overflow-rainglow-darker) - Slightly modified version of the Overflow theme by [rainglow](https://rainglow.io) to suit this theme.

 ## What does it all look like?

 <p align="center">